 An auto accident attorney knows how to counteract these tactics.
 They will collect all the relevant pieces of evidence available:

 An experienced attorney will be able to persuade the insurance company that they have to pay the claim.
 Otherwise, you will be instructed to file a personal injury lawsuit, where you may even get a higher jury award.

-If negotiations fail, your attorney will file a lawsuit against the fault driver.
-Experienced lawyers know when you stand higher chances of getting a fair compensation in a trial if negotiations fail to reach a satisfactory agreement.
+If negotiations fail, your attorney will file a lawsuit against the at-fault driver.
+Experienced lawyers know when you stand a higher chance of getting fair compensation in a trial if negotiations fail to reach a satisfactory agreement.